Previous dayFebruary 7, 2026Next day

 5.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 114 km N of Yakutat, Alaska with origin time 19:14 UTC on February 7, 2026.
-The event originated approximately 5.7 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.1 earthquake 114 km N of Yakutat, Alaska at 19:14 UTC on February 7, 2026.
+At a depth of 5.7 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 60.560°N, -140.078°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07